BEHIND THE WHEEL: Kia Stinger GT

 MONDAY APRIL 20, 2020

 Soft panels everywhere from where you are seated, everything’s properly tightened together.
 Early production cars might suffer from this but the one presented to me was rock solid.
-Front and back seats are generous, plush and reminds me of the F10 BMW M5 that I still earnestly adore.
-If there’s anything to nitpick on the inside, that’d be the left and right most air conditing vents that look like they don’t belong.
+Front and back seats are generous, plush and remind me of the F10 BMW M5 that I still earnestly adore.
+If there’s anything to nitpick on the inside, that’d be the left and right most air conditioning vents that look like they don’t belong.
 Nitpicking aside, if the front seats are at its lowest, foot area for rear passengers get tight.

 Incredible to drive

 Blue blooded grand tourer